SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

+= 2.12.0-rc.2 =

+(2020/05/21) Small performance tweak by skipping settings check and config refresh when options are being upgraded and saved.

 = 2.11.0 =

 (2020/05/09) Added new "Cron Schedule" and "Version Filters" tabs in the network (ie. multisite) SSO &gt; Update Manager settings page.